 Even if you have a disposal, it’s not good for your pipes to have sticky, mushy food shoved through them.
 Peel vegetables and scrape plates into the trashcan.

 Also, avoid pouring grease down the drain.
 Animal fat can congeal into a solid and form a blockage.
 Instead, store it in a sealable container in the freezer.
 Once it’s full, trash it!
-You can also consider looking for a plumber who can offer expert grease trap services or emergency drain cleaning to help you.
+You can also consider looking for a plumber who can offer expert grease trap services or emergency drain cleaning.

 Only TP In The Toilets

 All feminine hygiene products should be thrown away, because most don’t dissolve quickly enough and can cause a backup.
 And be sure to secure toilet lids from curious children, because you have to admit that it is pretty fun to watch almost anything go “bye-bye.”
 If you have problems with your septic tank, you may look for a septic tank services company that can inspect, repair, and conduct professional septic tank services as well as provide septic installation services.
 You may also consider hiring a professional septic tank pumping service.

 Hair Today, Problem Tomorrow

 Don’t wash loose hair down the drain.
 Collect it and throw it away after your shower.
 If you shed a lot, it might be beneficial to install drain screens to catch loose hair and make it easy to dispose.
 Be sure to clean these out every few weeks via drain cleaning services in Santa Clara County.